kwodzicki/TAMU_Thesis_KRW/README.txt

 —————
 About
 —————
 This version of the TAMU LaTeX template was designed to reduce the amount of end-user formatting required.
 The template uses the tamu_thesis class.
+All of the example code in the template is taken from the OGAPS template.

 —————
 Using the template.